الوحدة الرابعة - الصفحة 42 - 43 | تمارين المراجعة Present Simple & Present Perfect

 (Example: She has finished her homework.)

-Look for these keywords: Since, For, Just, Already, Yet, Ever, Never.
+Look for these keywords: Since, For, Just, Already, Yet, Ever, Never, Recently.

 Why do we use it?
 To show experience or recent completion.

-"I have visited London" means at some point in my life, I went there.
+"I have visited London" means at some point in my life, I went there—and this experience is still relevant now.

 Feature Present Simple Present Perfect